browserengineering/book/book/accessibility.md

 ```

 Now we just need to flip all the colors in `raster_chrome` when
 `dark_mode` is set.
-Let's store the foreground and background color in
+Let's store the foreground and background colors in
 variables we can reuse:

 ``` {.python}